-- always making parents feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships - providing information for parents in an accessible way - publishing how the school implements the SEN Policy on the school web site following the information set out in the SEN Information Report (Regulation 3) (2014) and as part of the school's contribution to the Local Offer - class teachers meeting with parents, in addition to parent evening appointments, to discuss concerns regarding a child's progress at the earliest opportunity, raised either by the class teacher or the parents themselves - class teachers will invite parents of children with SEN in their class termly to set and review the outcomes of support, discuss the activities and support that will help to achieve them, and identify the responsibilities of the parent, the child and the school.
+- Always making parents feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships. - Providing information for parents in an accessible way

+- Publishing how the school implements the SEND Policy on the school web site following the information set out in the SEND information Report (Regulation 3) (2014) and as part of the school's contribution to the Local Offer. - Class teachers meeting with parents, in addition to parent evening appointments, to discuss concerns regarding a child's progress at the earliest opportunity, raised either by the class teacher or the parents themselves. - Class teachers will invite parents of children with SEND in their class termly to set and review the outcomes of support, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the child and the school.
 It will provide an opportunity for the parents to share their views.
-This meeting may be part of or in addition to parents' evening meetings and may be supported by the SENCO - the SENCO being available for a meeting by appointment, eg through the school office or by email - support and guide parents in ways that they can help with their child's learning and development at home - as part of the termly review meeting, a record of the outcomes, action and support agreed are kept and shared with all the appropriate school staff - signposting parents to wider support, information and services pertinent to their child's SEN by ensuring they know how to access the Local Offer and the LA's Parent Partnership Service - consulting with a representative group of parents of children with SEND when reviewing the school's SEN Information Report (see school website) and the SEND policy.
-A paper copy will be made available to parents on request - building on positive relationships with parents, additional support and guidance will be available to parents at key times, for example, when considering and making a referral for an EHC plan or at times of transition - making use of media such as email to contact parents and for parents to contact school in line with the school's communication policy - seeking parents' views and opinions and considering adjustments to practice in the light of findings.
+This meeting may be part of or in addition to parents' evening meetings and may be supported by the SENDCO. - The SENDCO being available for a meeting by appointment through e.g. the school office or by email. - Support and guide parents in ways that they can help with their child's learning and development at home. - As part of the termly review meeting, a record of the outcomes, action and support agreed are kept and shared with all the appropriate school staff. - Signposting parents to wider support, information and services pertinent to their child's SEND by ensuring they know how to access the Local Offer and the LA's Parent Partnership Service. - Consulting with a representative group of parents of children with SEND when reviewing the school's SEND Information Report (see school web site) and the SEND policy.
+A paper copy will be made available to parents on request. - Building on positive relationships with parents, additional support and guidance will be available to parents at key times, for example, when considering and making a referral for an EHC plan or at times of transition. - Making use of media such as email to contact parents and for parents to contact school in line with the school's Communication policy. - Seeking parents' views and opinions and considering adjustments to practice in the light of findings.

-14. SUPPORTING PUPIL VOICE
+SUPPORTING PUPIL VOICE